aldettinger/camel-quarkus-troubleshooting/README.md

  + [Quarkus Q-Tip: GraalVM Native DebugInfo](https://www.youtube.com/watch?v=JqV-NFWupLA)

 ## TODO
- + Update performance regression section (to point to camel-quarkus-main branch)
  + How to monitor CEQ ?
 What metrics to include ?
  + How to add args at JVM level ? debug=ssl ?
  + How to change logging configuration ?